Sustainable eCommerce: Meeting market demands while safeguarding the environment and social systems

 - Switching at-home bulbs to use energy-efficient LED alternatives.

 Find out more about how you can create a sustainable home office by referring to the following articles:

 - Optimizing the At-Home Office For Green Efficiency

 - Eco-Friendly Office: Creating the Ideal Green Home Office Environment

 Showcase your commitment to sustainability using the Green Business Bureau

 As the world continues to feel the negative effects of climate change, the importance of business sustainability is readily apparent, no matter your industry.
-You can bring about lasting change by starting your eCommerce company down a sustainable path from the outset and keeping waste reduction in mind in every aspect of your business plan.
+You can bring about lasting change by starting your eCommerce company down a sustainable path from the outset and keeping environmental and social stewardship in mind at every stage of your business plan.